Isopach/isopach.github.io/_posts/2020-06-18-Zh3r0-CTF-2020-Digital-Forensics.md

 We are given a file that cannot be unzipped on a Windows filesystem (I tried).
 Unzipping it on Mac messes up the filenames, so I did it on the latest Ubuntu 18.

+After unzipping and doing `cd snow`, I realized it's the exact same whitespace stego challenge as the one called `snowflake` in Nahamcon.

-After unzipping and doing `cd snow`, I present to you my one-line solution:
+Thus, I present to you my one-line solution:

 `stegsnow -C -p $(cat .snowey/.../.../.secret.txt) chall.txt`